lk-geimfari/mimesis/README.md

 ## Using with Flask

-You can use `Elizabeth` with your Flask-application (or with any another Web-framwrork that suppor ORM).
+You can use `Elizabeth` with your Flask-application (with any other frameworks in a similar manner).

 ```python
 # Some logic